f41ardu/TelloforScratch/README.md

 What is the best software architecture to implement this?

 First I'll remove the setReceive function.
 Could make it much simpler.

+After removig setReceived I've implemented a second udp listener.
+Seems to work.
+Now a second repeater is required to test the respons behaviour.
+Require is now a dictionary in repeater.js to send response to the correct listener.